• Skip to primary navigation

 Simple syrups have a 1:1 sugar/water ratio, but you’ll note there’s more water than sugar in the initial mix.
 The extra water added is an estimate of how much is lost during the simmering process.

-If you press the berries, syrup will have a lightly cloudier look.
+If you press the berries when straining, syrup might get a lightly cloudier look.
 The syrup in the photos was made by pressing the blueberries while straining the syrup.

 🙋🏻♀️Questions you might have